Conservation and heritage

 For other local sites of archaeological interest, Unlocking Buckinghamshire's Past (external website) has a database of archaeological sites, historic buildings and landscapes in Buckinghamshire.

-Archaeology is looked after centrally across the county by Buckinghamshire County Council.
-The county archaeologists will be consulted on all planning applications and development which have the potential to affect known archaeological remnants or deposits.
+Archaeology is looked after centrally across the county, our specialists will be consulted on all planning applications and development which have the potential to affect known archaeological remnants or deposits.

 For further information on archaeology in Buckingshamshire please see Buckinghamshire County council’s website.